samia-rlmg/SFX-Library/README.md

 No matter what happens to Soundly (updates, crashes, uninstalls, etc.), as long as you have these two pieces, you can reconstruct the database at any point.

 In case of problems, our contact at Soundly is Vegard Grubstad (vegard@getsoundly.com), who can help with both technical and business issues.
+You can also reach Samia at sbouzid22@gmail.com.

 ## Adding New SFX to Soundly Library